-Investments in quoted debt securities represents investments made in non-convertible debentures issued by government aided institutions.
-The fair value of non-convertible debentures (including interest accrued) as of December 31, 2016 is \$533 million.
-The fair value is based on the quoted prices and market observable inputs.
+Investment in quoted debt securities represents investments made in non-convertible debentures issued by government aided institutions.
+The cost and fair value of non-convertible debentures (including interest accrued) as of March 31, 2017 is \$614 million and \$613 million.
+The fair value is based on quoted prices and market observable inputs.
+The unrealised loss of \$1 million, net of taxes of less than \$1 million, has been recognized in other comprehensive income for the year ended March 31, 2017.